When Too Cute Is Too Much, The Brain Can Get Aggressive

 Cute aggression is often baffling and embarrassing to the people who experience it.
 Stavropoulos says they think, "This is weird; I'm probably the only one who feels this way.
 I don't want to hurt it.
 I just want to eat it."

-Cute aggression was first described in 2015 by researchers at Yale University.
+Cute aggression was first described by researchers at Yale University several years ago.

 But Stavropoulos, a cute aggressor herself, wanted to know what it looked like in the brain.